atmtools/arts/doc/arts/guide.user.atmospheric_field.rst

 The atmospheric field data is a core component of the atmospheric field.
 It is stored in an instance of :class:`~pyarts.arts.AtmData`.
-This type holds the entire atmospheric data for a single atmospheric property, such as the full 3D temperature field, the full 3D pressure field, etc..
+This type holds the entire atmospheric data for a single atmospheric property, such as the full 3D temperature field, the full 3D pressure field, etc.
 It also holds the logic for how to interpolate and extrapolate this data to any altitude, latitude, and longitude point.
-As such, atmospheric field data can also be called as if it were a function taking altitude, latitude, and longitude to return the local floting point state of the atmospheric property it holds.
+As such, atmospheric field data can also be called as if it were a function taking altitude, latitude, and longitude to return the local floating point state of the atmospheric property it holds.

 These are the core operations on ``atm_data``: